Skinnern/CapstoneProject/README.md

   - Skinnern@oregonstate.edu

 ## Topics Covered
 Through the term, the sponsor guided topics covered, and the depth that the topic should be covered.
-Upon finalizing the paper, the sections that were covered were:
+Upon finalizing the topics for the paper, the sections that were covered were:
 - Query Coordination
 - Explain Plans
 - Impala Server Components